dfahlander/just-build/README.md

 *Do not forget the empty "--" in the middle!*

-To build the app and start watching:
+To build myApp and start watching:

 ```
 npm run build -- myApp --watch